 2) Describe how the vegetation of the area has changed over the years.

-3) Click open Today's map.
-Put it in terrain mode (Ter) and locate El Dorado Hills Golf Course (You may have to zoom in a bit.).
-Switch to satellite mode (Sat).
+3) Explore the contemporary satelite view and locate El Dorado Hills Golf Course (You may have to zoom in a bit.).

-- a) Identify the features in the satellite view that allow you to identify this location as a golf course.
+1. a) Identify the features that allow you to identify this location as a golf course.

 4) Parks and recreation were a planned part of El Dorado Hills.
 Describe the evidence you see of city parks and how they have changed over the years.